Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 - In my account GitHub website, I selected Repositories

-- I selected TravelDiary from the GitHub Dashboard.
+- I selected CI-MS1-Band-Website-Punchke from the GitHub Dashboard.

 - I navigated to Settings and to the GitHub Pages section.